joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 who has recently undergone a pleurodesis and is wondering if what they're feeling is normal.

+{%
+  include image
+  name="pillows.jpg"
+  caption="A ridiculous pile of pillows so that I could sleep sitting up."
+%}

 The oddest sensation is what is called "pleural friction rub."
 It was most prominent when I would lie down and it sort of felt like a tugging in my chest cavity as I breathed.
 Imagine the feeling of stepping on freshly fallen snow,